Getting Started¶

 log(s) in the PR.
 It's advisory, never a gate; the why is a first-class artifact throughout the

 protocol, so a PR is no exception.
+Since your harness often injects its own Co-Authored-By

 A typical session: